Amazon Appeal of Related Account

 You could have your account suspended for several reasons:

-- Your former Amazon account was suspended and you opened another seller account, trying to get around the suspension.
+- Your former Amazon account was deactivated and you opened another seller account, trying to get around the suspension.
 Your original account remains suspended.

 - You tried to open a seller account before but failed the verification process.